joedefen/linux-ram-hunger/README.md

 * **reboot after making zRAM configuration changes** to ensure they take effect.
 <br>

+## More zRAM Tips
 * **use `zramctl` to get more detail on zRAM use**.
 Compute your compression ratio as COMPR/DATA (so about 4 in the this example and your "DISKSIZE" can be set to `CompressionRatio*RAM/2` for full effect typically or 200% of RAM in this example).
 ```
     $ zramctl
     NAME       ALGORITHM DISKSIZE DATA  COMPR  TOTAL STREAMS MOUNTPOINT
     /dev/zram0 lz4           7.8G   2G 520.6M 545.1M       2 [SWAP]
 ```
+## Run zram-advisor to Check and Configure zRAM
+[zram-advisor](https://pypi.org/project/zram-advisor/) checks your currently running zRAM if any, and if desired, installs `fix-zram` to control and initialize zRAM on boot.